 As autumn approaches, a woody plant begins preparing for the grueling task of surviving the winter in two main ways.
 The first is putting forth a strong burst of root growth, which enables the plant to absorb moisture and nutrients, which in turn strengthen it.
 The second is by reabsorbing the nutrients and chlorophyll in the leaves and leaf-stems (petioles) and storing them in the main trunk(s) and/or branches for the winter.
-Though, by and large, plants can fend for themselves, certain cultivated plants greatly benefit form human assistance.
+Though, by and large, plants can fend for themselves, certain cultivated plants greatly benefit from human assistance.
 Roses are the perfect example of that!
 There are a few steps that you should take to help ensure that they will survive the winter with minimal damage.
 First and most importantly, keep in mind that a healthy rose plant is more likely to winter over successfully than a plant that has been stressed from insect or disease damage, or poor cultural conditions.
 Preventative maintenance is always a key factor!

 1) Stop deadheading and doing any "ornamental" pruning by mid-September.
-Only prune-out any old, diseased and/or dying wood from the plant in the autumn.
+Only prune out any old, diseased and/or dying wood from the plant in the autumn.
 Leave any "ornamental" pruning for springtime.

 2) Carefully clean up ALL leaf litter around the base of the plant.
 This will help minimize diseases, which over winter on dead plant material.